New estimates on the size of $(\alpha,2\alpha)$-Furstenberg sets: A discretized incidence theorem

-By dyadic pigeonholing, we can refine the set on the LHS of \eqref{triplesplq} by a factor of $1/|\log\delta|$, and find a number $d$ such that $r_q\sim d$ for every point $q\in P$ that contributes to at least one triple from \eqref{triplesplq}.
-Note that Inequality \eqref{triplesplq} remains true for this (slightly) smaller set of triples.
+holds for the point $q$ (and some set $X$), then the same inequality (up to a constant multiplicative factor) must hold with the added condition that each distinct pair $l_i,l_j$ on the LHS of \eqref{quadLineEq} make angle $\gtrapprox r_q$.

-Finally, recall that at the beginning of this section we fixed a choice of $l_0\in L$.
-We write $d=d_{l_0}$ to emphasize that the value of $d$ determined above depends on $l_0$.
+\paragraph{Applying H\"older's inequality.} Each point $q\in P$ has an associated number $r_q$ given by the two-ends reduction argument above.
+By applying dyadic pigeonholing to \eqref{triplesplq}, we can refine the set on the LHS of the inequality by a factor of $1/|\log\delta|$, and find a number $d_{l_0}$ such that $r_q\sim d_{l_0}$ for every point $q\in P$ that contributes to at least one triple from \eqref{triplesplq}.
+Note that inequality \eqref{triplesplq} remains true for this (slightly) smaller set of triples.
+Denote this refined set of triples by $T$.